future-proof-iot/RIOT-rs/book/src/tooling/coap.md

     but the decisions are still made.
     At the time of writing, there [is an open issue](https://github.com/core-wg/corrclar/issues/41) to clarify this in the specifications.

-## Details on security mechanisms
+## Security

+The CoAP stack is configured with an access policy, which is evaluated before the handler receives the request.

+Furthermore, the CoAP communication is secured using mechanisms for symmetric encryption, key exchange and authentication.

-RIOT-rs uses three pieces of security components:
+At this stage, RIOT-rs uses three pieces of security components:
 OSCORE (for symmetric encryption), EDHOC (for key exchange) and ACE (for authentication).

+Alternatives are possible (for instance DTLS, TLS, IPsec or link-layer encryption) but are currently not implemented / not yet supported in RIOT-rs.

+#### Rationale for OSCORE/EDHOC/ACE

-All have in common that they sit on top of CoAP:
+OSCORE/EDHOC/ACE were chosen first because they scale down well to the smallest devices, and because they all have in common that they sit naturally on top of CoAP:
 Their communication consists of CoAP requests and responses.
 Thus, they work homogeneously across all CoAP transports, and provide end-to-end security across untrusted proxies.